nine7nine/Xenomai-Archlinux/README.md

 * /usr/xenomai64
 * /usr/xenomai32

-You will likely want to adjust your PATH, for the /bin && /demo folders.
+(Again!)
+You may want adjust your PATH, to include the /bin && /demo folders.

 Mercury Core must be used with a PREEMPT_RT_FULL kernel; you will need to install linux-rt, linux-rt-bfq or you can use my linux-rt_plus package (not found in AUR; https://github.com/nine7nine/linux-rt-plus).
 Basically, any PREEMPT_RT_FULL kernel.